gr4vy/gr4vy-react-native/CONTRIBUTING.md

 When you're sending a pull request:

 - Prefer small pull requests focused on one change.
-- Verify that linters and tests are passing.
+- Verify that linters are passing.
 - Review the documentation to make sure it looks good.
 - Follow the pull request template when opening a pull request.
 - For pull requests that change the API or implementation, discuss with maintainers first by opening an issue.